ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## RDFa

 [RDFa](https://www.w3.org/TR/rdfa-core/) is RDF inside HTML.
-By adding attributes to HTML elements, you can give semantic context to content inside your webpages.
+By adding attributes to HTML elements, you can give semantic context to the content inside your webpages.
 Google parses it (amongst [JSON-LD](#JSON-LD), [Microdata](https://w3c.github.io/microdata/#microdata-and-rdf), Microformats and Pagemaps) to [enhance their search previews](https://developers.google.com/custom-search/docs/structured_data), although they [recommend using JSON-LD](https://www.searchenginejournal.com/google-structured-data-preference/297479/).
-W3C's own Respec documentation tool [dropped support for RDFa](https://github.com/w3c/respec/issues/1503), mainly because adoption of RDFa was too low, the required code was messy and even Google didn't parse it correctly.
+W3C's own Respec documentation tool [dropped support for RDFa](https://github.com/w3c/respec/issues/1503), mainly because the adoption of RDFa was too low, the required code was messy and even Google didn't parse it correctly.

 RDFa is fundamentally different from the other mentioned formats: it combines RDF with view data (HTML).
 This means that it makes your HTML documents a bit larger and more complicated, and parsing it for triples will be more costly than parsing an RDF only format like N-Triples.
-This makes it less useable if your application relies on a lot of RDF data.
+This makes it less useful if your application relies on a lot of RDF data.

-Use RDFa if you want to make your existing website / blog / HTML based application more semantic.
+Use RDFa if you want to make your existing website/ blog / HTML based application more semantic.

 ```html
 <div about="https://www.w3.org/People/Berners-Lee/">